How-To Government

 I have a spreadsheet on my personal cloud drive called "Stuart Spence Training History" shared read-only with anyone who has the link.
 Currently it lists 79 government training courses I've completed with columns for name, code, completion date, and links to certificate files if any.

 In government you will sometimes get random emails for some "mandatory training course".
 The content is generic and forgettable because the "why" for this training is not any measured training outcome (see "Bizarro World Training").
 Did you already do this course?
+Not sure.
 Or was it just named similarly?
 Where was that certificate again?

 Several times I've replied to these emails like this: